glotchimo/gotato/README.md

 your chat from gotato.

-**Note that the client user needs to type !enable in the chat to turn on timeouts.** This is necessary for the API client to receive the necessary user IDs to execute timeouts.
+**Note that the client user needs to type !enable in the chat to turn on timeouts and points whispers.** This is necessary for the API client to receive the necessary user IDs to execute requests.

 ## Design